rusito-23/BitsoChallenge/README.md

 - will bootstrap all Mint dependencies
 - set up the [PreCommit Script](./Tools/pre-commit)

-This project does not use any third party dependency.
+Once we open Xcode, all packages will be resolved automatically.

-## Architecture
+## Patterns

 Across this app, we will use:

-- **MVVM** architectural pattern
+- **MVVM-C** (Model-View-ViewModel-Coordinator) architectural pattern
 - **Dependency Injection** through initializer
 - **Async/Await** patterns to perform background tasks